saleor/apps/apps/avatax/README.md

 After that, you have to prepare an environment for Bruno.
 Environments are a set of variables that are used in requests.

-The app has an example environment for `master.staging` in `environments/staging.bru`.
+The app has an example environment for `localhost` in `environments/localhost.bru`.
 You can copy it to bootstrap your own environment.